Academics join in the fight against fake news

 It is an increasing challenge for news organisations to police the misleading and false information or huge amounts of unverified user-generated content that can spread like wildfire through social networks and other online media with devastating consequences.

-A new partnership of academics involving swissinfo.chexternal link, the international service of the Swiss Broadcasting Corporation (SBCexternal link), has joined with others to address “fake news”, an increasing concern around the world.
+A new partnership of academics involving swissinfo.chexternal link, the international service of the Swiss Broadcasting Corporation (SBC), has joined with others to address “fake news”, an increasing concern around the world.
 It is part of First Draft Newsexternal link, a US-based non-profit project, launched in June 2015.

 The project already involves more than 100 newsrooms around the world, including some of the largest global organisations.
 It also encompasses some of the largest social platforms, human rights groups and other fact-checking and verification projects around the world.